 Each year COMPTON TRADITIONAL BOWHUNTERS draws traditionalists from all over the world to their COMPTON TRADITIONAL RENDEZVOUS, held in Berrien Springs, Michigan, in early June.
 This is a three-day gathering on the banks of the beautiful St. Joe River in southern Michigan.
 While shooting traditional bows and arrows is the first order, shooting them at flying targets and giant targets 150 yards distant elevates it to pure frolic.
 There are cooking contests, seminars on everything traditional, campfires and campfire round tables, as well as a Friday night free chili dinner for all.
 Meetings, raffles, auctions and drawing are laced through the weekend too.
 Considered by many to be the finest gathering of them all, the COMPTON TRADITIONAL RENDEZVOUS is an experience your whole family will enjoy.

-COMPTON has, since its inception. taught young people how to shoot traditional equipment.
-A shooting class for all beginners and youngsters has been held at each Rendezvous.
+COMPTON has, since its inception, taught young people how to shoot traditional equipment.
+A shooting class for all beginners and youngsters has been held each year at the Rendezvous.
 This past year there were around 200 youngsters in the class.
 It’s a great success, and each year we improve on what we’re doing.
-Nick Dedaker, our Educational Programs Coordinator, has done an excellent job.
-Since June '03, through Nick, Compton has donated close to 300 bows, around 700 arrows and multiple arm guards and gloves to various clubs, organizations and individuals.
+Through our Youth Program we have donated thousands of bows, arrows, and other shooting equipment to organizations, clubs and individuals across the country.
+Investing in our youth is a cornerstone in our foundation and will remain so.

 For our organization to remain strong we need new members who believe in traditional bowhunting and everything it stands for.
 We need people who understand the need to teach traditional bowhunting ethics and conservation to our kids.
 Members who love to watch the flight of an arrow, measure their success by the effort involved, and are willing to fight for our right to bowhunt in this great country forever.